CommunityToolkit/WindowsCommunityToolkit/readme.md

 Do you want to contribute?
 Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.

 ## NuGet Packages :package:
 NuGet is a standard package manager for .NET applications which is built into Visual Studio.
-From your open solution, choose the *Tools* menu > *NuGet Package Manager* > *Manage NuGet packages for solution...* Enter one of the package names mentioned in [Windows Community Toolkit Nuget Packages](https://docs.microsoft.com/en-us/windows/communitytoolkit/nuget-packages) table to search for it online.
+When you open solution in Visual Studio, choose the *Tools* menu > *NuGet Package Manager* > *Manage NuGet packages for solution...* Enter one of the package names mentioned in [Windows Community Toolkit Nuget Packages](https://docs.microsoft.com/en-us/windows/communitytoolkit/nuget-packages) table to search for it online.

 ## <a name="supported"></a> Features :mailbox:
 The [Features list](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/toc.md#controls) refers to all the currently available features that can be found in the Windows Community Toolkit.
 Most features should work with the October 2018 Update (1809) SDK 17763 and above; however, refer to specific documentation on each feature for more information.